javierferpa/StarWarsWebApplication/README.md

 ## CI/CD Pipeline

-The project includes a complete CI/CD pipeline using GitHub Actions:
+The project includes a complete CI/CD pipeline using GitHub Actions and Railway deployment:

 ### Continuous Integration
 - **Automated testing** for both frontend and backend